Andrew0000/SingleEvent/README.md

-Implementation of the "One-Time Event" pattern for Android ond Kotlin Multiplatform.
+Implementation of the "One-Time Event" pattern for Android and Kotlin Multiplatform.

 **SingleEventStream**
 Key features: